Last Updated on July 25, 2022 by Manager Access

 You can use a ruler or tape measure to measure across the exhaust tip and add about ¼” to ensure a slip fit from your extension to fit over.

-You will secure it down with a clamp later on.
+You will secure it with a clamp later.

-2. Determine The Length Of Extension That You Will Need
+2. Determine the Length of Extension You Will Need

-In order to properly extend your exhaust to a more ventilated area, you will need to determine how long of an extension you will need.
+In order to properly extend your exhaust to a more ventilated area, you will need to determine how long your extension must be.

-While this may differ from time to time, you will want to figure out the longest length you may need and buy accordingly.
+While this may differ from time to time, you will want to figure out the longest length you could need and buy accordingly.

 You can find extension material in lengths of 6 feet up to 50 feet to fit your specific needs.

-Flex tube is metal tubing that is made to be flexible for easy routing.
+Flex tube is metal tubing made to be flexible for easy routing.

-You will need to find flex tube that both fits your needs for fitting over the exhaust pipe and reaching to a vented area.
+You will need to find a flex tube that fits your needs for fitting over the exhaust pipe and reaching to a vented area.